History, tourist information, and nearby accommodation

 Dales Countryside Museum

-This modern museum, housed in the old Wensleydale Railwaty Station, tells the story of traditional life in the Yorkshire Dales.
-Explore a replica lead mine, lear about farming and local industry, and see demonstrations of crafts and rural skills.
-A research room provides acces to historical archives, perfect for researching family genealogy.
+This modern museum, housed in the old Wensleydale Railway Station, tells the story of traditional life in the Yorkshire Dales.
+Explore a replica lead mine, learn about farming and local industry, and see demonstrations of crafts and rural skills.
+A research room provides access to historical archives, perfect for researching family genealogy.
+Beside the museum is an old steam engine on what was one a part of the Wensleydale Railway line.

 St Margaret's Church

-The first written record of a church in Hawes does not come until the 15th century, when there was a chapel of ease here.
-The current church was built in 1850 to replace the chapel, and stands almost directly beside the Pennine Way long distance trail.
+The first written record of a church in Hawes does not come until the 15th century when there was a chapel of ease here.
+The current church was built in 1850 to replace the chapel and stands almost directly beside the Pennine Way long-distance trail.
 One of the highlights inside the church is a richly carved Victorian chancel screen.
+Many of the modern woodwork was created by the famous 'mouseman', Robert Thompson of Kilburn.
+Look for Thompson's trademark mouse carved onto several of the pews.

 Established in 1897, the Creamery was the first to produce the famous hand-crafted cheese that made Wensleydale's name known around the world.
-The recipe for the cheese, however, is based on a 12th century recipe developed by French monks.
-There is a modern visitor centre where you can lear the history of the cheese and cheese-making in the Yorkshire Dales - and of course, taste some for yourself!
+The recipe for the cheese, however, is based on a 12th-century recipe developed by French monks.
+There is a modern visitor centre where you can learn the history of the cheese and cheese-making in the Yorkshire Dales - and of course, taste some for yourself!

 Attraction Type: Town